-Photos: Car plunges into river at Niagra Falls
+Coast Guard pulls body from car that plunged into river at Niagra Falls

 Trending News

-It was unclear how the car ended up in the river or how long the vehicle had been submerged in the frigid water.
+It was unclear how the car ended up in the river or how long the vehicle had been submerged.
+Witnesses reported seeing it floating near a pedestrian bridge where it's believed the vehicle may have gone into the water.

 More News